Kevin Frandsen: Arizona Diamondbacks

-Return to the Giants
+San Francisco Giants (second stint)

 Frandsen signed a minor league deal for another stint with the San Francisco Giants on May 31, 2015.
 On September 23, he was called up to the majors to replace Ehire Adrianza after the latter had suffered a concussion.
+In 7 games, he batted 2-for-11 for the Giants.

 Post-playing career

 When Frandsen did not receive an invitation to spring training in 2016, he realized his baseball career was coming to an end.
 On August 8, 2016, he started co-hosting a morning sports talk radio show on KNBR 1050 called "The Audible".
 On August 14, 2017, he began co-hosting "KNBR Tonight" on KNBR 680.

 Frandsen coached a year of high school baseball along with his former college coach Sam Piraro at Willow Glen High School in San Jose, California.
 That year, he helped coach them to a CCS Championship.

 In January 2018, it was announced that Frandsen would be serving as a part-time color analyst for the Philadelphia Phillies Radio Network during the 2018 season.
 In December 2018, it was announced that Frandsen's radio role would expand to calling half the Phillies' games per season alongside play-by-play announcer Scott Franzke.

-In January 2022, the Washington Nationals announced that Frandsen would join the MASN broadcast team and provide color commentary for Nationals TV coverage.
+In January 2022, the Washington Nationals announced that Frandsen would join the MASN broadcast team and provide color commentary for Nationals TV coverage, along with veteran announcer Bob Carpenter.